Sampo: Interpretation

 The mill-like qualities of the Sampo connect it to the Grotti mill from Norse mythology, which like the Sampo is a source of wealth and everything good.
 Martti Haavio saw the two as different branches of the same myth of creation.
 He also connected it to myths from Ancient Indian literature.
 He thought Sampo's name comes from *tšampa, which would also be the origin of sammakko 'frog'.
 Connection to Ancient India holds up, as Sampo is possibly a loan from Indo-Iranian languages, but the frog theory is not supported in contemporary research.
 Maths Bertell also connected the Sampo to the Grotti mill and the cult of Freyr.

 For runic singers, the Sampo was a representation of growth and its mythic origin, and initially not an object.
 Ilmarinen was able to forge the Sampo because he is a god, the one who had also created the sky.
 Anna-Leena Siikala thought that the concepts of the theft of the Sampo and its mill-like qualities are a sign of influence born out of contacts with the Norwegians.
 A runic song from Satakunta mentions a smith creating a noitakone 'witch/shaman machine', the nature of which is a mystery, unless it's a Sampo-like magical object.

 Matti Kuusi described the purpose of the Sampo myth as a ritual song of the birth of agriculture.

 The meaning of the Sampo had become unknown even to the Karelian runic singers of the 19th century.
-Some of the called it an iron kantele, a boat, the stars and the Moon, or a millstone.
-Julius Krohn thought the Sampo was the Sun, while Jens Andreas Friis thought it was a shaman's drum.
+Some of them called it an iron kantele, a boat, the stars and the Moon, or a millstone.
+To the Forest Finn Maja Hindriksdotter, it was like a magical bird.
+Julius Krohn thought the Sampo was the Sun, while Jens Andreas Friis thought it was a Sámi drum.
 Kaarle Krohn did not agree with Friis: he thought the theft of Sampo had been mixed with two other runic songs, God's sea voyage (Luojan laivaretki) and Release of the Sun (Päivän päästö), and it to have originally described a raid on Gotland.

 Runic songs from Kainuu and White Karelia describe Sampo, Sammot, Samppu or Samppi as something which has words in it: Aukasen sanasen arkun, / Virsilippani viritän, / Jott'ei samppu sanoja puutu / Eikä Sämpsä siemeniä, / Umpilampi ahvenia, / Eikä kallio kiviä ("I open my chest of words, / Tune my box of songs, / So Samppu would not lack words / Nor Sämpsä seeds, / A closed pond perches, / Nor a rock stones").
+According to the White Karelian runic singer Jaakko Huovinen, Samma is the thing where all runes and sorcery originate from.